Alex-Pqn/Orinoco-ocr_dw/README.md

 ```

 ### Start App
-Clone the project then open the [index.html](/index.html) file in your browser or use an extension to start a local server on this file.
+Open the [index.html](/index.html) file in your browser or use an extension to start a local server on this file.

 ### Compiles sass
 Please install sass before `npm install sass -g`